luomus/finbif-workshop/content/tutorials/finbif/_index.md

 ---
 linktitle: Using the FinBIF R package
-summary: "Learn how to access and analyse FinBIF data using R and the {finbif} package"
+summary: "Learn how to access and work with FinBIF data using R and the {finbif} package"
 weight: 1

 title: Introduction